ThisIsJudith/ThisIsJudith/README.md

 - 👋 Hi, I’m @ThisIsJudith
-- 👀 I’m interested in chemistry & the application of technology in medicine
+- 👀 I’m interested in CS
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on different kinds of projects
-- 📫 How to reach me 1kfandnoshame@gmail.com
+- 📫 How to reach me jao92@cornell.edu

 <!---
 ThisIsJudith/ThisIsJudith is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.